pearsonca/scala-commsim/index.md

 assumption implicitly.
 Sometimes, this assumption is generally reasonable (e.g., Ising models of phase transitions), and sometimes it's acceptable given the specific question (e.g., the growth of the world wide web or citation networks).
-Sometimes [posterior analyses][barabasi1999] may indicate this assumption is not obviously precluded, though that's scant indication the assumption is reasonable.
+Sometimes [posterior analyses][barabasi1999] find this assumption is not obviously precluded (though they may argue a stronger conclusion), but that's scant indication the assumption is reasonable.

 This homogeneity in kinds, however, seems suspect for many questions in social science.
-Several of the other chapters in these proceedings highlight those and discuss ways to reduce these assumptions in network models.
-We approach the question from the complementary direction, by treating the network as the observation rather than the phenomena.
+Several of the other chapters in these proceedings highlight such questions and discuss ways to reduce these assumptions in network models.
+We approach the problem from the complementary direction, by treating the network as the observation rather than the phenomena.
 More on that in a moment.

 Another subtle advantage of homogeneity in kinds is the ability to smooth over observation difficulties.
 Can't find the Higgs boson?
 Get another 300 trillion